Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- They may have authority over the security of a particular system or data repository
 # Acronyms

+~ SASE (*Secure Access Service Edge*)
+		- SASE (Secure access service edge) combines network security and WAN capabilities in a single cloud-based service, making it an ideal solution for ensuring secure and reliable access to data and applications irrespective of user/device location.
+~ SIEM (*Security Information and Event Management*)
+		- Their primary purpose is to provide real-time analysis of security alerts and to offer a holistic view of an organization's security scenario
+		- SIEM systems can indeed create and maintain a record of an organization's IT equipment as a part of their comprehensive data collection.
+		- One of the critical roles of SIEM is the real-time monitoring and analysis of security alerts across an organization's network.
+		- SIEM systems collect and aggregate log data from an array of sources within an organization’s IT infrastructure, providing a centralized view of the security landscape.
+		- SIEM systems are **NOT** primarily used for software procurement or asset management.
+~ RDP (*Remote Desktop Protocol*)
+		- Remote Desktop Protocol (RDP) port is a type of open service port that is commonly used for remote desktop servers and can be exploited by attackers to perform screen capture, keystroke logging, or malware delivery attacks.
+		- It is the default port for RDP, the protocol used to remotely control a Windows based system’s desktop.
+~ SSH (*Secure Shell*)
+		- Secure Shell (SSH) port is a type of open service port that is commonly used for remote access servers and can be exploited by attackers to perform on-path attacks, such as session hijacking or replay.
+		- It is the default port for SSH, the protocol used to securely access remote systems.
+SSH is cross-platform, not Windows based.
+~ VNC (*Virtual Network Computing*)
+		- Virtual Network Computing (VNC) port is a type of open service port that is commonly used for remote desktop servers and can be exploited by attackers to perform screen capture, keystroke logging, or malware delivery attacks.
+		- It is the default port for VNC, the protocol used to remotely view and interact with a system’s desktop.
+It is not specific to Windows-based systems.
 ~ SQLi (*Structured Query Language Injection*)
 		- SQLi is a web-based vulnerability that occurs when an attacker injects malicious SQL statements into a database query that is then executed by the database server.
 		- The statements can manipulate or extract data from the database, or execute commands on the server.